cheziman/My_Projects/Forecasts_and_predictions/README.md

 This graph is a heatmap showing normalized (per feature) percentage of the cluster feature score.
 In each row the color of the heatmap suggests the feature score of a cluster in comparison with the other clusters (calculated between minimum value and maximum).

-a short explanation and a couple more graphs can be seen in the "images" folder
+a short explanation and a couple more graphs can be seen in the [images folder](images)

 ![heatmap_cluster_feat_mean_normalized.JPG](images/heatmap_cluster_feat_mean_normalized.JPG)